vendia/blog/pages/legal-dpa.md

 ---
-draft: false
+draft: true
 template: page
 path: /legal/dpa
 components:
   - type: Text
     text: >-
       # **Vendia Data Processing Addendum**

       Last Modified: January 3, 2023

       This Data Processing Addendum (“DPA”) is entered into as of the Effective Date of the applicable SaaS Services Agreement (“Agreement”) between Vendia, Inc. (“Vendia”) and the party designated as (“CUSTOMER”) in the applicable Agreement (each, a “Party”, and collectively, the “Parties”), and is made part of, and incorporated into, said Agreement between the Parties.

       **Recitals**